 What Types of Drug Offenses Are There in Arizona?

-Drug possession charges in the state of Arizona include a wide range of offenses from simple misdemeanor charges for possession of less than 1 gram for personal consumption, to more serious charges such as marketing and distribution of narcotics.
+Drug possession charges in Phoenix and the rest of the state of Arizona include a wide range of offenses from simple misdemeanor charges for possession of less than 1 gram for personal consumption, to more serious charges such as marketing and distribution of narcotics.